 An experienced attorney can help identify the strengths and weaknesses of your claim and advise you about whether you should move forward with a lawsuit.
 However, there are time limits to filing a case (known as "statutes of limitations"), so you should consult an attorney before you lose your right to sue the people responsible for your suffering.

 Have You Been Harmed by Topamax?
 Receive a Free Case Review from an Experienced Attorney

-Corrective surgery and other medical treatment is expensive.
+Corrective surgery and other medical treatments are expensive.
 No one should have to bear all the costs of a birth defect or other harmful side effect caused by a drug company's product.
-If you or a loved one has suffered because of Topamax, you may be entitled to compensation from the drug manufacturer.
+If you or a loved one has suffered because of Topamax, you may be entitled to compensation from the drug manufacturer through a Topamax lawsuit.
 Receive a free case review from an experienced attorney familiar with personal injury and dangerous drug lawsuits.

 More Topamax Resources